l33tlamer/docker-autoheal/README.md

-## This is a fork of willfarrell/docker-autoheal

 # Docker Autoheal

 *Monitor and restart unhealthy docker containers and get notified about it.*

 Docker in Swarm Mode and kubernetes can automatically restart containers that become **unhealthy**.
 However "stand-alone" Docker still does not have this feature.
 The healthcheck is a purely informative status and nothing more.
 This container allows you to automatically restart troublesome containers and receive a notification about it.
+This is a fork of willfarrell/docker-autoheal, all credit to the original creator.
+I only added a few features to it and provide Docker images to use.

 # Features that have been added: